The Benefits of Containerization

 1. Containers complement your DevOps process

-In our introduction to DevOps post, we discussed how DevOps as a concept is about removing barriers that get in the way of software delivery.
+In our introduction to DevOps post(link is external), we discussed how DevOps as a concept is about removing barriers that get in the way of software delivery.

 DevOps refines every process between the developer and the customer, and encourages faster feedback loops, experimentation, and learning.
 DevOps is a practice that focuses on agility and automation.